nix-community/NixNG/README.md

 `nix build .#<systemName>.config.system.build.ociImage.stream && ./result | docker load`.

 ## Contributing
 Look at the code, make changes, open a PR.
-There are no style guidelines as of now, but try to write readable and well formatted Nix code, without tabs or trailing whitespace.
+Be sure to use the provided pre-commit hook in `dev-utils/hooks/pre-commit`, which formats everything and checks for trailing whitespace.
+You can set it up by running `dev-utils/setup-hooks.sh`.
 If you need help with something please feel free to open an issue or contact me on Discord `Magic_RB#6785`.

 ## License
 This project is licensed under the GNU GPLv3, as per [COPYING](COPYING).
 I also give explicit permission to the NixOS project to re-license any part of this repository (that is covered by [COPYING](COPYING) and doesn't have it's own licensing) under the MIT license and to include it in [nixpkgs](https://github.com/NixOS/nixpkgs).